Film Spoilers and

 In the end of this Double Indemnity-like thriller, "Matty Walker" (Kathleen Turner) was killed in a booby-trapped boathouse explosion (her body was identified by dental records) and her lover/dupe Ned Racine (William Hurt) was charged with the murder and imprisoned in a Florida state penitentiary.

 Believing that "Matty" was somehow still alive, Ned looked in Matty's high school yearbook.
-In the climactic plot twist, he found evidence there that she had swapped identities with Mary Ann Simpson (Kim Zimmer) (a look-alike seen earlier in the film).
+In the climactic plot twist, he found evidence there that 'Matty' had swapped identities with Mary Ann Simpson (Kim Zimmer) (a look-alike seen earlier in the film).

 C.W.'s Father Alerted Police, Who Ambushed Bonnie And Clyde